qhwa/auto_response/readme.md

 ## What's auto_response for?

-[Fiddler](http://www.fiddler2.com) is my favor tool of debugging HTTP web apps.
+[Fiddler](http://www.fiddler2.com) is the favor tool of many web developers for debugging HTTP web apps.
 However it is only available on Windows.
-So I port my most used feature , the 'auto respond', to Linux.
+AutoResponse ports the most used feature of fiddler, 'auto respond', to Linux and Mac world.

 Auto_response acts as a proxy server like Fiddler does, allowing you to modify the content of HTTP response.